Ayran – The Best Natural Electrolyte and Probiotic-Rich Drink

 Why Ayran Drink Is the Perfect Gut-Friendly Hydration Choice

 Sea salt contributes sodium, a vital electrolyte lost through sweating.
-It helps maintain blood pressure and hydration levels, making an Ayran drink ideal after workouts.
+It helps maintain blood pressure and hydration levels, making Ayran an ideal drink after workouts.

 Regular consumption may:

-• Support digestion and gut microbiome with the help of an Ayran drink.
+- Support digestion and gut microbiome with the help of an Ayran drink.

-• Aid recovery after exercise or dehydration.
+- Aid recovery after exercise or dehydration.

-• Help maintain electrolyte balance.
+- Help maintain electrolyte balance.

-• Improve skin health through better hydration.
+- Improve skin health through better hydration.

 Ayran Drink Ingredients

-• 300g Greek or homemade yoghurt
+- 300g Greek or homemade yogurt

-• 300ml filtered water, add more or less, depending on taste
+- 300ml filtered water, add more or less, depending on taste

-• pinch or two sea salt (to taste)
+- pinch or two sea salt (to taste)

 How to Make Ayran at Home – The Easiest Electrolyte Drink Recipe